 What is the best completely free weightlifting app?

-What is the best app for weightlifting?
+What is the best workout app for weightlifting?

 The best app for lifting weights will depend on your fitness level and goals, along with any specific mode of strength training you wish to pursue.
-That said, our best pick for most users is the SHRED app, which allows for customizable workouts based on the equipment you have on hand, tracks your progress, all while being a fairly inexpensive workout app.
+That said, our best pick for most users is the Shred app, which allows for customizable workouts based on the equipment you have on hand, tracks your progress, all while being a fairly inexpensive workout app.

 References